phst/rules_elisp/documentation/elisp_defs.md

 The manifest is a JSON object with the following keys:

+- `root` can be either `EXECUTION_ROOT` or `RUNFILES_ROOT` and specifies the root directory for relative file names.
 - `loadPath` is a list of directory names making up the load path.
 - `inputFiles` is a list of files that should be readable.
 - `outputFiles` is a list of files that should be writable.

-When executing an action, all file names are relative to the execution root.
+When executing an action, file names are relative to the execution root.
 Otherwise, file names are relative to the runfiles root.
+File names in `outputFiles` can also be absolute; in this case they specify temporary files that are deleted after the action completes.

 **ATTRIBUTES**